Celtic F.C.

-The Celtic Football Club, commonly known as Celtic (/ˈsɛltᵻk/), is a Scottish professional football club based in Glasgow, which plays in the Scottish Premiership.
-The club was founded in 1887 with the purpose of alleviating poverty in the immigrant Irish population in the East End of Glasgow.
+The Celtic Football Club, commonly known as Celtic (/ˈsɛltᵻk/), is a professional football club in Glasgow, Scotland.
+The team competes in the Scottish Premiership, the top division of Scottish football.
+The club was founded in 1887 with the purpose of alleviating poverty in the Irish–Scots population in the city's East End area.
 They played their first match in May 1888, a friendly match against Rangers which Celtic won 5–2.
 Celtic established themselves within Scottish football, winning six successive league titles during the first decade of the 20th century.
 The club enjoyed their greatest successes during the 1960s and 70s under Jock Stein, when they won nine consecutive league titles and the 1967 European Cup.
-Celtic have played in green and white throughout their history, adopting hoops in 1903, which have been used ever since.
+Celtic have played in green and white throughout their history, adopting in 1903 the hoops that have been used ever since.

-Celtic are one of only five clubs in the world to have won over 100 trophies in their history.
-The club has won the Scottish league championship 52 times, most recently in 2021–22, the Scottish Cup 40 times and the Scottish League Cup 21 times.
+Celtic are one of only seven clubs in the world to have won over 100 trophies, with 120 major honours as of 2025, the most of any European club and the second-most in the world.
+The club has won the Scottish league championship a joint-record 55 times, most recently in 2024–25, the Scottish Cup a record 42 times and the Scottish League Cup 22 times.
 The club's greatest season was 1966–67, when Celtic became the first British team to win the European Cup, also winning the Scottish league championship, the Scottish Cup, the League Cup and the Glasgow Cup.
 Celtic also reached the 1970 European Cup Final and the 2003 UEFA Cup Final, losing in both.

-Celtic have a long-standing fierce rivalry with Rangers, and the clubs are known as the Old Firm, seen by some as the world's biggest football derby.
-The club's fanbase was estimated in 2003 as being around nine million worldwide, and there are more than 160 Celtic supporters clubs in over 20 countries.
-An estimated 80,000 fans travelled to Seville for the 2003 UEFA Cup Final, and their "extraordinarily loyal and sporting behaviour" in spite of defeat earned the club Fair Play awards from FIFA and UEFA.
+Celtic have a fierce long-standing rivalry with Rangers, and together the clubs are known as "The Old Firm".
+Their matches against each other are regarded as among the world's biggest football derbies.
+The club's fanbase was estimated in 2003 as being around 9 million worldwide and there are more than 160 Celtic supporters clubs in over 20 countries.
+An estimated 80,000 fans travelled to Seville for the 2003 UEFA Cup Final, and their "extraordinarily loyal and sporting behaviour" in spite of defeat earned the fans Fair Play awards from both FIFA and UEFA.